Eloquent Many-to-Many Relationship in Laravel 10 Tutorial

 This command will create tables inside database.

-Next, we need to create two models and also we need User model which already exists.
+Next, you need to create two model classes and also need User model which already exists.

-These commands will create two files Role.php & RoleUser.php inside /app/Models folder.
+These commands will create two files Role.php and RoleUser.php inside /app/Models folder.

 Open RoleUser.php and write this complete code into it.